Turtles taking to the streets; don’t box them in

-“Moving them around the state can increase the spread of disease, but having them in captivity with other wildlife pets can expose them to even more pathogens,” Ballard said.
-“If one animal has a disease, you’ve just increased the chances for all of them to contract it, and if they’re later released, you may be infecting a new area.”
+“Moving them around the state can increase the spread of a disease, but having them captive with other wildlife pets can exacerbate the issue,” Ballard said.
+“If one animal has the disease, you’ve just increased the chances for all of them to contract it, and if they’re later released, you may be infecting a new area.”

 “I’d advise anyone to please contact these folks before trying to release a turtle on their own,” Ballard said.
-“Or better yet, think about this before they decide to take in a turtle from the wild.
-It’s just as enjoyable to watch them in their natural setting as it is to bring them home.”
+“Or better yet, think about this before they decide to take in a turtle from the wild to begin with.
+It’s just as enjoyable to watch them in their natural setting than to bring them home.”

 Another common practice by budding nature lovers is to mark or cover a turtle’s shell in paint so it will be recognized upon future visits.
 Ballard says such practices may seem like harmless fun, but they can impact the turtle greatly.